MicrosoftDocs/azure-docs/articles/virtual-desktop/private-link-setup.md

 1. Verify that the status of *Microsoft.DesktopVirtualization* is **Registered**.

-You need to do these steps for each subscription you want to use with the preview.

-### Register the preview feature
+### Register the feature

-To register the *Azure Virtual Desktop Private Link Public Preview* preview feature:
+To register the *Azure Virtual Desktop Private Link Public* feature:

 1. Sign in to the [Azure portal](https://portal.azure.com).